how to make a living will without a lawyer how to make a living will without a lawyer

 Determine Your Wishes

 Identify specific medical treatments you want or don’t want in case of incapacitation.
 Consider scenarios like life support, resuscitation, and feeding tubes.
 Detail preferences for pain management and comfort care.
-These wishes ensure the living will accurately represents your values and health priorities.
+These wishes ensure the living will accurately represent your values and health priorities.

 Research State Requirements